saikotek/docs/pages/web_cloud/web_hosting/ssl_ev/guide.en-ie.md

 > [!warning]
 >
-> OVHcloud provides services that you are responsible for with regard to their configuration and management.
-It is therefore your responsibility to ensure that they function properly.
+> OVHcloud provides services for which you are responsible with regard to their configuration and management.
+It is therefore your responsibility to ensure that they function correctly.
 >
 > This guide is designed to help you with common tasks.
-Nevertheless, we recommend contacting a [specialist provider](/links/partner) if you encounter any difficulties.
-We will not be able to provide you with assistance **for all verification steps directly performed with the Sectigo certification authority**.
+Nevertheless, we recommend contacting a [specialist service provider](/links/partner) if you encounter any difficulties.
+We will not be able to assist you with **all verification steps of the Sectigo certification authority**.
 You can find more information in the [Go further](#go-further) section of this guide.
 >

 ### Step 1: Order the Sectigo EV SSL certificate

 Sectigo EV SSL certificates offered at OVHcloud are only valid for one of the following two cases on your web hosting plan:

-- a single domain name + its subdomain in “www” (e.g. `domain.tld` and `www.domain.tld`);
+- A single domain name including the www subdomain (e.g. `domain.tld` and `www.domain.tld`)
-- only one subdomain (e.g. `sub.domain.tld`).
+- One subdomain (e.g. `sub.domain.tld`)

 This means that if you have other domain names/subdomains declared as multisite on your web hosting plan, they will not be able to benefit from an SSL certificate.

-You can only install one SSL certificate per Web Hosting plan.
+You can only install one SSL certificate per web hosting plan.

-If you need to activate an SSL certificate for several domain names/subdomains declared on your Web Hosting plan, choose to install a [free Let's Encrypt SSL certificate](/links/web/hosting-options-ssl), or install your own [custom SSL certificate](/pages/web_cloud/web_hosting/ssl_custom).
+If you need to activate an SSL certificate for several domain names/subdomains declared on your web hosting plan, choose to install a [free Let's Encrypt SSL certificate](/links/web/hosting-options-ssl), or install your own [custom SSL certificate](/pages/web_cloud/web_hosting/ssl_custom).

 #### 1.1 - For a domain name and a hosting already existing at OVHcloud